Bashkim Gazidede: After 1997

 In June 1997, after the election victory of the Socialist Party in Albania, Gazidede left the country to travel to Turkey and Syria.
 He probably spent time in both countries.
 On 21 August 1998, the then Attorney General of Albania, Aleksander Goga, issued nine arrest orders against high officials including Gazidede, accused of committing genocide and other crimes against humanity in 1997.
 Gazidede was also accused of abuse of power and abandonment of duty in face of threat.
 In July 2003 the investigation against Gazidede was terminated.

 In 2005 he returned to Albania after eight years in hiding and joined the administration of Sali Berisha as the vice-president of the Albanian National Real Estate Registration Office.
 A year later he went twice to Milan, where he was treated for cancer at the expense of the Albanian government, by special decree of Prime Minister Berisha.
 He died of brain and lung cancer.

 He was married to Leta and had two children, a son and a daughter, Besart and Bora.

 Controversies

 During his tenure up until 1997 and thereafter, critics in both Albania and the western world have alleged that Gazidede had been involved with networking with Muslim extremist groups abroad.
-The American Foreign Policy Council reported on the notable increase of suspicious Islamic charity organizations, some of whom were linked to Osama Bin Laden between the years 1992-94.
+The American Foreign Policy Council reported on the notable increase of suspicious Islamic charity organizations, some of whom were linked to Osama bin Laden between the years 1992-94.
 While tenured as the director of SHIK, Gazidede purportedly made connections to such charities raising suspicions within American intelligence at that time.
-After 1997, Gazidede fled to Assad’s Syria and then Turkey, remaining in exiling until he was pardoned in 2005.
+After 1997, Gazidede fled to Assad’s Syria and then Turkey, remaining in exile until he was pardoned in 2005.